 If you’re thinking of adding a new layer of protection to your car or home – or just want to give your existing paint job a bit of an upgrade – then you’ll want to try cerakote!
 But how to cerakote at home?
 Do you have any idea?

-Well, this durable finish and attractive coating is perfect for vehicles, bikes, patio furniture, and more, and can be applied in just minutes using simple tools and different materials.
-In this article, we’ll show you how to cerakote at home.
-Let’s get started.
+Well, this durable finish and attractive coating is perfect for vehicles, bikes, patio furniture.
+And more!
+Also it can be applied in just minutes using simple tools and different materials.
+In this article, we’ll show you how to cerakote at your home.

 What Is A Cerakote?

 A cerakote is an epoxy thin coating composed of ceramic, but the manufacturers didn’t give the full composition of the product.
 It is cerakote that can coat materials made with metal parts, plastic, polymer parts, cerakoted, and wood.
-It is truly an innovative way to coat your firearm as it is not just a thin layer and durable, it is also ‘crazy’ strong.
+It is truly an innovative way to coat your HVLP gun or automotive PSI or sig blaster as it is not just a thin layer and durable, it is also ‘crazy’ strong.

 How Do You Easily To DIY Cerakote At Home?

-Cerakote is a durable, long-lasting finish that can be applied to any object using a spray gun or pistol.
-It is commonly used on firearms and military gear as it resists corrosion and weathering.
-You can easily DIY cerakote at home by spraying the paint onto your desired substrate (wood, metal, plastic) with an airbrush.
+Cerakote is a durable, long-lasting finish.
+So it is applicable to any object using a spray gun or pistol.
+It is commonly used on firearms and military gear.
+Also it resists corrosion and weathering.
+You can easily DIY cerakote at your home by spraying the paint onto your desired substrate (wood, metal, plastic) with an airbrush.

 For best results, start with a coat of primer first to minimize water penetration.
 Then apply two or three coats of paint in successive layers until you achieve the desired color and sheen.
-Cerakote dries quickly so be prepared to constantly move your project while drying!
+Cerakote dries quickly.
+So, you can use it constantly on your project if it is drying.